 In our experience, we found Western Union customer service to be friendly and helpful.
 We did not have to wait too long to speak with someone on the phone, and our queries by email have been answered in a prompt and professional manner.

 As a customer, is Western Union safe to use?
 Let’s take a look at some of its security measures.

 Western Union is regulated by FinCEN in the United States.
 Its international subsidiaries are regulated by the relevant authorities in the jurisdiction of their operations, such as Financial Markets Authority in Europe and ASIC in Australia

 Customer funds are held in trust

 In accordance with the standards imposed by government regulators, the funds of Western Union customers are held in segregated accounts and are kept apart from the company’s own operating accounts.
 This ensures the security of customer funds, should Western Union encounter financial difficulty.

 Website is securely protected

 The Western Union website is protected with TLS encryption, which prevents sensitive data from being intercepted during your visit.
 You can confirm that this is in place by recognising a green padlock next to the website’s URL on your browser.

-As of publication, Western Union has received 12,659 reviews on Trustpilot with an average rating of 4 out of 5 stars; representing a positive experience in 88 percent of interactions with its customers.
+As of publication, Western Union has received over 17,000 reviews on Trustpilot with an average rating of 3 out of 5 stars; representing a positive experience in 83 percent of interactions with its customers.

-Here are some of my observations on the feedback posted:
+Here are our observations of the feedback posted: